 How to Become a Surgical Technologist in Alabama

-A surgical technologist is a member of a surgical team who works closely with the surgeon, surgical nurse and other members of the team before, during and after procedures.
-They may also be referred to as a surgical tech, scrub tech or operating room (OR) tech.
+A surgical technologist is a member of a surgical team who works closely with the surgeon, surgical nurse, and other members of the team before, during, and after procedures.
+They may also be referred to as surgical techs, scrub techs, or operating room (OR) techs.

 Some of the duties of a surgical tech include:

 - Preparing the OR with surgical equipment and supplies

 - Preparing patients for surgery

 - Assisting the surgeon during surgery by handing the doctor medical instruments